TokTok/c-toxcore/docs/DHT-Group-Chats.md

 Entries contain the public key of the sanctioned peer, a timestamp of the time the entry was made, the public signature key of the peer who set the sanction, and a signature of the entry's data, which is signed by the peer who created the entry using their secret signature key.
 Individual entries are verified by ensuring that the entry's public signature key belongs to the founder or is present in the moderator list, and then verifying that the entry's data was signed by the owner of that key.

-Although each individual entry can be verified, we still need a way to verify that the list as a whole is complete and identical for every peer, otherwise any peer would be able to remove entries arbitrarily, or replace the list with an older version.
+Although each individual entry can be verified, we still need a way to verify that the list as a whole is complete, and identical for every peer, otherwise any peer would be able to remove entries arbitrarily, or replace the list with an older version.
 Therefore each peer holds a copy of the **sanctions list credentials**.
-This is a data structure that holds the version, a hash (sha256) of all sanctions list entries, plus the version, the public signature key of the last peer to have modified the sanctions list, and a signature of the hash which is created by that key.
+This is a data structure that holds a version number, a hash (sha256) of all combined sanctions list entries, the public signature key of the last peer to have modified the list, and a signature of the hash, which is signed by the private signature key associated with the aforementioned public signature key.

-When a moderator or founder modifies the sanctions list, he will increment the version, create a new hash, sign the hash+version with his secret signature key, and replace the old public signature key with his own.
+When a moderator or founder modifies the sanctions list, he will increment the version, create a new hash of the list, sign the hash+version with his secret signature key, and replace the old public signature key with his own.
 He will then broadcast the new changes (not the entire list) to the entire group along with the new credentials.
 When a peer receives this broadcast, he will verify that the new credentials version is not older than the current version and verify that the changes were made by a moderator or the founder.
 If adding an entry, he will verify that the entry was signed by the signature key of the entry's creator.

 When the founder kicks or demotes a moderator, he will first go through the sanctions list and re-sign each entry made by that moderator using the founder key, then re-broadcast the sanctions list to the entire group.
 This is necessary to guarantee that all sanctions list entries and its credentials are signed by a current moderator or the founder at all times.